 baby book & journal– document everything!
 Love this journal as well.
 It documents their life through age 18 and they have one for adoption too.
 Aloe Vera: Having this on hand for all the rashes that pop up is a life saver.
 Baking soda works wonders too on diaper rash.

 A dock-a-tot– once Ivy was able to sleep on her back this is great for co-sleeping

-Infant Carseat in ‘moon birch’ is the sweetest and one of the safest car seats out there.
+Infant Carseat is the sweetest and one of the safest car seats out there.
 We just bought one in heather grey!